spamegg1/reviews/README.md

 To reduce time, I did some quick reading before starting.
 There is an excellent write-up of lecture notes and lecture code snippets of the first 3 courses [here](https://github.com/xiaoyunyang/coursera-scala-specialization).
 When I started typing the code in IntelliJ, I noticed that it was all outdated and incompatible!!!
 What the hell?
 Then I started to read some reviews on Coursera.
 While the overall rating is high, there were MANY negative reviews, complaining about compatibility issues and the code/PAs not working on their PC.
 There seems to be a lot of confusion especially from people thinking that this is a "beginner's FP course" or something like that (even though it says "one year programming experience required").
 Some commenters said "I'm a programmer of 20 years and these courses were impossible!
 Makes no sense!
 Terrible!"
 I started to have some Hack the Kernel flashbacks.

 At this point I decided to test it by auditing the first course, skipping all the lectures and doing the PAs right away.
 Initially I had a ton of trouble getting things to work correctly in IntelliJ.
 There are some really finicky settings that have to be just right.
-Also the correct version of sbt (Scala build tool), correct version of Java (oh man this was hell, good luck reading Java's 100s of lines of stack trace error messages!) and correct version of the Scala compiler have to be present.
+Also the correct version of `sbt` (Scala build tool), correct version of Java (oh man this was hell, good luck reading Java's 100s of lines of stack trace error messages!) and correct version of the Scala compiler have to be present.
 Eventually things started working.
 Without watching any lecture videos I finished the first 4 weeks of PAs in 1 day.
 But the code was working fine.
 So I could keep going.

 So why did the code I typed initially not work?
-Apparently all the versions of Scala and sbt are backwards-incompatible; the courses are 5 years old and many of the language features used in the courses are now deprecated!
+Apparently all the versions of Scala and `sbt` are backwards-incompatible; the courses are 5 years old and many of the language features used in the courses are now deprecated!
 Apparently there is going to be some "big changes" in the Scala world soon, with [Scala Native](https://www.scala-native.org/) slowly being transitioned, ditching the JVM backend in favor of LLVM (that is awesome! but why didn't they do that from the beginning years ago?), and Scala 3 slowly being transitioned: just like Python 3 which made big, permanent, backwards incompatible changes, but from that point forward it's all compatible.
 The instructors changed part of the second course right when I was about to take it, and they claim they will "update the courses to Scala 3 at some point" [here](https://www.scala-lang.org/2020/03/10/functional-program-re-design.html).

 Then more sad news about the hype around Scala [dying](https://www.lihaoyi.com/post/TheDeathofHypeWhatsNextforScala.html), companies like Twitter starting to move away from Scala, then Scala getting eaten up by Kotlin's rise in popularity, and so on.
 Why are these things important, and what do they have to do with the courses I'm supposed to be reviewing?
 Well, if you are going to seriously get into a language and look for a job in that language, these things are important.
 At this point I was even reconsidering my Spec choice.
 Maybe I should do something else?
 I decided to stick with it but not pay.

-Overall the Specialization was very, very easy (at least 20x easier than Hack the Kernel).
+Overall the Specialization was very, very, VERY easy (at least 20 times easier than Hack the Kernel).
 I don't know if that was because I'm so good, or because FP is right up my alley, or because of the power of FP itself.
+THE FUNDAMENTALS COMPLETELY PAID OFF!
+Thanks to the How to Code courses, Prog Lang courses, and so on... it's like I cracked the meta-cognitive code of programming languages so I can learn anything.
 Most PAs took me 10-15 minutes to finish.
 Lots of clever functional one-liners!
 The wonderful thing is that, once you satisfy the type-checker, you almost always get the right solution.
 You MUST use a smart IDE such as IntelliJ that automatically type-checks BEFORE you compile, and visually shows the types AS YOU ARE TYPING and visually gives you type errors.
 This probably saved me 100 hours of "Type-Kata" (compiling, fighting with the type checker, going back, compiling again).
 Turns out Haskell's type checker is much stricter than Scala's.

-Functional Programming mostly boils down to...
-MAP.
+Functional Programming mostly boils down to... `map`.
 Yep that's it.
-For the most part, you will be writing ".map(...=>...)".
+For the most part, you will be writing ``.map(...=>...)``.

 The first two courses were mostly a repetition of Programming Languages A, B, C. Walk in the park.
 Best parts were when Odersky is live-coding in the video instead of slides.

-Course 1: taught by Big Papa all-hail Lord Odersky himself (creator of Scala).
+***Course 1:*** taught by Big Papa all-hail Lord Odersky himself (creator of Scala).
 He's not the best instructor, but he's pretty good.
 Sometimes he's too abstract and glosses over details too quickly.
 I had no trouble, but others would.
 First of all the title *Functional* Programming in Scala is a big fat lie.
 It's *Programming* in Scala.
 In fact Weeks 2-3-4 are entirely dedicated to Object Oriented Programming.
 At this point I was very upset.
-Scala seemed like a "kitchen sink" language (like C++).
+Scala seemed like a kitchen sink language (like C++).
 They threw everything in there; FP, OOP, mutation...
 Thankfully the later courses get more functional, less object-oriented.
 The PAs are: recursion, Functional Sets (lie!), Object oriented sets, Huffman Codes, Anagrams.
 Very easy.

-Course 2: also taught by Odersky. yet another big fat lie with the title *Functional* Design in Scala.
+***Course 2:*** also taught by Odersky. yet another big fat lie with the title *Functional* Design in Scala.
 NOPE!
 It's *Design* in Scala, once again most of the course dedicated to Object Oriented Programming.
 Screw you, old man!
 This course is an incohesive mess, with topics that don't really relate to each other.
 The part about the Pouring problem (from Die Hard 3) was nice.
 There was the mandatory MONADS section.
 MONAAAADS!
 Are you scared enough?
 Never used ever in the rest of the Spec.
-The PAs are: quickCheck (ripped off from Haskell, you cheap bastards!), a solver for a block-based game called [Bloxorz](https://www.miniclip.com/games/bloxorz/en/), Type directed programming quizzes (see below), and a web-app calculator program.
+The PAs are: `quickCheck` (ripped off from Haskell, you cheap bastards!), a solver for a block-based game called [Bloxorz](https://www.miniclip.com/games/bloxorz/en/), Type directed programming quizzes (see below), and a web-app calculator program.

 Apparently there was a part about [Functional Reactive programming](https://www.edx.org/course/programming-reactive-systems) that was removed (why is this not in the Spec?), and replaced with a text-only treatise on Implicits: a super abstract, hard, difficult, vague, boring topic.
 I skipped the reading.
 They added some quizzes that require you to "Upgrade to Submit".
 This was the ONLY payment required in the entire Spec.
 I didn't, of course.
 Later I got an email from Coursera, asking me why I didn't finish this course.
 LOL!
 I can submit my final project for free, but I have to pay to submit some stupid text-quizzes?
 What is this?
 I never used implicits in the Capstone Project anyway!
 [The Zen of Python](https://en.wikipedia.org/wiki/Zen_of_Python#/media/File:Zen_Of_Python.png) dictates "Explicit is better than implicit."
 In this case, Scala is wrong!
 Python is right.

 (*Update April 2021:* Looks like I was right!
 In Scala 3 they are replacing implicits with something else, and also dropping most parentheses and all curly braces entirely, allowing Python style indentation!
 Odersky himself [admits](https://www.youtube.com/watch?v=Z0w_pITUTyU) it's much much better this way.
-Moreover Scala 3 is getting more "opinionated", nudging coders towards the "one best way" to do things (just like the Zen of Python says).
-Finally people are seeing Python was right all along.)
+Moreover Scala 3 is getting more "opinionated", nudging coders towards the "one best way" to do things, just like the Zen of Python says.
+Finally people are seeing Python was right all along and Scala is shedding its Java skin completely.)

-Course 3 can be summed up as: ".par".
+***Course 3*** can be summed up as: `.par`.
 Yep, that's pretty much it!
-You take a normal Scala collection (List, Array, Iterable, Seq, Traversable, whatever) and append ".par" at the end, and it becomes... a PARALLEL collection!
+You take a normal Scala collection (List, Array, Iterable, Seq, Traversable, whatever) and append `.par` at the end, and it becomes... a PARALLEL collection!
 YAY!
 Unlike Intro to Parallel Programming you don't have to write the parallel code yourself.
 Scala compiler takes care of it.
+No messing around with double pointers!
 This course is super easy and super short.
 Even the last PA about Builders and Combiners took me 15 minutes or so.
 However there is once again some deprecation.
-The "parallel agnostic" data structures (like "GenSeq" and variants) that are taught in the last weeks are now deprecated in Scala; in fact the assignments even say "don't use them!"
+The "parallel agnostic" data structures (like `GenSeq` and variants) that are taught in the last weeks are now deprecated in Scala; in fact the assignments even say "don't use them!"
 So there is some self-contradictory material going on.

 A lot of repetition from Udacity's Intro to Parallel Programming: first PA was a blur filter (which I already did in IPP), second PA was about reduce, scan, prefixSum (which I already did in IPP), third PA was about K-Means clustering algorithm in parallel (which I knew from Roughgarden's Algorithms), and fourth PA was about celestial bodies simulation algorithm called Barnes-Hut (this was new).

 Short sweet accessible doable course with nice instructors!
 I like those Slavic accents, man.
 They provide full lecture code snippets on Github so it was super easy to go through even the longer videos.
 The assignments have interactive GUIs where you can play around with blurring images and so on.
 Super nice!

-Course 4: This is about Apache Spark, which is considered Scala's only "Killer App" and the main selling point for a lot of people who did this Spec.
+***Course 4:*** This is about Apache Spark, which is considered Scala's only "Killer App" and the main selling point for a lot of people who did this Spec.
 It delivers on its promise: it's super fast!
 And this is achieved by...
 LAZINESS!
 A concept from the academic world of functional programming making a huge impact in real life!
 You can process gigabytes-large data in seconds.
 You can abstract yourself away from threads, parallel computation, distributed networks, clusters, synchronization.
 Although it's a bit disappointing that Scala's big killer app kinda gets reduced to code that looks like a bunch of...
 SQL queries (later it literally becomes SQL queries!).
 Boring!
 The main data structure is called RDD: Resilient Distributed Dataset.
 It's very similar to SQL tables.
 You can join them and stuff.
 RDDs are lazy by default so in order to "retrieve" results from them you have to call .collect() on them at the end.

-There are TRANSFORMATIONS (like map, filter etc.) that don't move data around, are LAZY and results are kept in memory as much as possible for max performance (avoiding disk I/O).
-There are ACTIONS (like groupBy) which are not lazy and shuffle data around, causing disk I/O or worse, network traffic.
+There are TRANSFORMATIONS (like `map`, `filter` etc.) that don't move data around, are LAZY and results are kept in memory as much as possible for max performance (avoiding disk I/O).
+There are ACTIONS (like `groupBy`) which are not lazy and shuffle data around, causing disk I/O or worse, network traffic.
 Third week (no PA) is about more nitty gritty details about performance of parallel code.
 You gotta watch out for non-lazy ACTIONS that SHUFFLE data across the distributed network (bottleneck due to latency/traffic).
 This is done by clever data partitioning.
 Alternative to RDDs there are Dataframes, which use some ninja optimizations from the world of SQL, but lack type safety, and Datasets (bit of both worlds: some optimization, some type safety).

 The assignments were easy, I finished them in 15-30 minutes.
 The lecture videos took WAY LONGER than the PAs.
 Some videos were over 40 minutes long!
 I was going insane from boredom under quarantine trying to get through these.
 One assignment is about programming language popularity ranking through Wikipedia articles.
 Second assignment is about ranking stuff from StackOverFlow.
 I don't understand why this was a "two-week long assignment."
 I finished it in half an hour.
 It feels like they ran out of stuff to give you.
 Fourth week (3rd assignment) is about some census data of Americans and their daily activities.
 This one was messy because it uses Dataframes and Datasets which mix 2 or 3 different APIs so the syntax becomes spaghetti like HTML+JavaScript+SQL.

-Course 5 (Capstone Project): The goal is to create an [interactive web app](https://s3-eu-west-1.amazonaws.com/scala-capstone/index.html) displaying world-wide temperatures from 1975 to 2015.
+***Course 5 (Capstone Project):*** The goal is to create an [interactive web app](https://s3-eu-west-1.amazonaws.com/scala-capstone/index.html) displaying world-wide temperatures from 1975 to 2015.
 You have to process 1.3GB of CSV file data and convert them to colorful images for different zoom levels.
 Generating the images takes several days of CPU intensive computing, even with all the parallel tricks.

 This one has only text descriptions of what you are supposed to do.
 I found these descriptions sometimes vague and lacking.
 They leave a lot up to you.
 I entirely sidestepped the whole "RDD vs Dataset vs Dataframe" debate and just went straight with RDDs.
 Give you links to some Wikipedia pages to implement many mathematical formulas needed.
 Lots of them: Inverse Distance Weighting, Great Circle Distance, Linear and Bilinear Interpolation, and so on.
 The auto-grader has very cryptic, unhelpful messages where I spent several days not knowing what I was doing wrong.
 I could debug only by random trial-error of changing stuff in my code.
 The "teaching staff" on Coursera are useless.
 They have no clue about this course, and don't respond for several days/weeks.
 DON'T PAY!